survivejs/webpack-book/manuscript/appendices/02_hmr.md

 * To work, HMR requires both client and server side support.
 For this purpose, webpack-dev-server provides both.
 Often you have to implement the client side interface although loaders like *style-loader* implement it for you.
 * It's a good idea to use the `NamedModulesPlugin` during development as that gives you better debug information.
-* The default HMR setup can be problematic on certain systems.
-For this reason, more resource intensive polling is an option.